MouinAlmasoodi/Stock-Performance/README.md

 * The code calculates cumulative return for each ticker and compares it to the SP500 return for the same period.
 * NYSE and NASDAQ tickers can be imported from here: https://www.nasdaq.com/market-activity/stocks/screener
 * The link above provides a CSV file with all the tickers.
-* For this exercise, we will use Yahoo Finance API to automatically access SP500 hisotrical data.
+* For this exercise, we will use Yahoo Finance API to access hisotrical data for free.

 # Programming Start Here